exakat/exakat-docs/Reference/Rules/Security/AnchorRegex.rst

   Unanchored regex finds the requested pattern, and leaves room for malicious content.

 Without ``^`` and ``$``, the regex searches for any pattern that satisfies the criteria, leaving any unused part of the string available for arbitrary content.
 It is recommended to use both anchor
+Note that $ may be a line ending, still leaving room after it for injection.
+This analysis reports false positive when the regex is used to search a pattern in a much larger string.
+Check if this rule doesn't apply, though.

 .. code-block:: php